ALive-research/Slicer-Liver/Docs/adr/0024-segmentation-orchestration.md

 covers the surgeon's workflow step upstream of resection planning: segmenting the liver parenchyma, portal and hepatic veins, and any tumors.
-The decision *what* — stitch existing tools (TotalSegmentator, MONAILabel-DeepGrow, VMTK, Kumar-Oram-internal) rather than training new models — was settled on 2026-05-14 in the segmentation-stitch discussion.
-This ADR sharpens the contract: *which module hosts the orchestration, which class calls each tool, where outputs land, how SCT dispatch ties the stages together, and what the failure / refinement loops look like*.
+The decision *what* — stitch existing tools (TotalSegmentator, VMTK, Kumar-Oram-internal) rather than training new models — was settled on 2026-05-14 in the segmentation-stitch discussion and refined on 2026-05-21 (see Alternative H below for the MONAILabel-DeepGrow scope change).
+This ADR sharpens the contract:
+*which module hosts the orchestration, which class calls each tool, where outputs land, how SCT dispatch ties the stages together, and what the failure / refinement loops look like*.

 The constraints in play:

 - Multiple per-structure workflows (Liver / Portal vein / Hepatic vein /
-  Tumors), each with its own backend chain (TotalSegmentator alone for the liver parenchyma; TotalSegmentator + Kumar-Oram refinement for vessels; TotalSegmentator + MONAILabel-DeepGrow for tumors).
+  Tumors), each with its own backend chain (TotalSegmentator alone for the liver parenchyma and the tumor channel; TotalSegmentator + Kumar- Oram refinement for vessels; Segment Editor for all manual fixes).
 - Downstream stages (Stages 3, 4, 5) consume a *single canonical*
   `vtkMRMLSegmentationNode` with SCT-tagged segments, not a bag of per-target nodes.